prohippo/pyelly/README.txt

-                      fix bug in sentence recognition and clean 1.2    -  03apr2015  replace Berkeley Database with SQLite clean up PyElly initialization logic
+                      fix bug in sentence recognition and clean 1.2    -  03apr2015  replace Berkeley Database with SQLite clean up PyElly initialization logic 1.2.1  -  15apr2015  extend rules for "marking" application extend "marking" integration test
+                      more Unicode punctuation handling
+                      fix input buffering for Unicode
+                      fix morphological stemming problems
+                      fix tokenization with new Unicode punctuation
+                      fix macro table for new Unicode punctuation add missing code for FIND in generative semantics

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure